matija-marijan/matijamarijan.com/_pages/about.md

 I currently work as a research assistant at the Institute for Artificial Intelligence Research and Development of Serbia, where I study the applications of artificial intelligence in computational biology.

-In my free time, I enjoy road and mountain biking (that's where I get to do a lot of my thinking, and where most of the research roadblocks get solved!).
+In my free time, I enjoy road and mountain biking.
+I do most of my thinking on the trails, and that's where most of the research roadblocks get solved!